 - 5.1 The Highways Act 1980 defines Highway Authorities as responsible for the road lighting on adopted highways or potentially adopted highways within its administrative area. - 5.2 This legislation does not require the provision of road lighting in every location.
-However, where road lighting is provided, the highway authority has a duty of care with respect to maintaining that lighting in a safe condition. - 5.3 Maintenance standards are a matter for the authority to determine.
+However, where road lighting is provided, the highway authority has a duty of care with respect to maintaining that lighting in a safe condition. - 5.3 Maintenance standards are a matter for the authority to determine and shall be in line with the approved Street lighting, traffic signals and external electrical infrastructure specifications.
 The two possible approaches for maintaining Street lighting are: - a.
 Planned Preventative Maintenance approach (PPM).
 This approach involves regularly visiting assets to undertake routine maintenance activities and replace key components (such as the lamp) even if they are still in good working order - b.
 Reactive Maintenance.
-This approach involves visiting assets only when they are known to have failed i.e. following notification of a fault - 5.4 There are economic consequences with either option, however the Council will adopt the following: - - a.
-'A' Roads and other roads with a requirement for complex traffic management arrangements to carry out street lighting repair work e.g. dual carriageways - Planned Preventative Maintenance Approach - b.
-All other locations Reactive Maintenance Approach - 5.5 The policy when replacing life expired equipment and components is to specify well engineered quality products so that the asset's reliability is improved thus reducing long term maintenance costs. - 5.6 Faults will be identified by undertaking night inspections, during other inspections and reports.
+This approach involves visiting assets only when they are known to have failed i.e. following notification of a fault - 5.4 There are economic consequences with either option, however the Council will adopt the following - a.
+'A' Roads and other roads with a requirement for complex traffic management arrangements to carry out street lighting repair work e.g. dual carriageways - Planned Preventative Maintenance Approach

+- b.
+All other locations Reactive Maintenance Approach - 5.5 The policy when replacing life expired equipment and components is to specify well engineered quality products so that the assets reliability is improved thus reducing long term maintenance costs. - 5.6 Faults will be identified by undertaking night inspections, during other inspections and reports.
 The frequency of these inspections shall be every 28 days which will cover all illuminated assets owned and maintained by Flintshire County Council during that period of time.

-The standard for repairing faults within the control of the Council will be defined into three main groups: -
+The standard for repairing faults within the control of the Council will be defined into three main groups

-- a.
-3 working days for locations assessed as traffic signals, vulnerable, CCTV sensitive, traffic calming, traffic sensitive or (speed) illuminated traffic signs - b.
-10 working days for all other locations and faults - c.
-Units owned by the Council but subjected to mains supply faults (i.e. those not the responsibility of the Council) are governed by OFGEM standards but will be reported to the DNO within 10 working days of inspection - 5.7 This information along with reports made directly by members of the public to the street lighting section is entered into the street lighting management information system (Mayrise) and actioned accordingly. - 5.8 All installations within Flintshire shall adopt a white light (low energy) approach (where practical) and shall incorporate a dimming arrangement by 30% from 2200 hrs to 0600 hrs each day, less locations assessed to be outside of this for illumination purposes such as key CCTV locations etc. These levels shall be set at 4k colour rendering with a view to potentially lower levels up to a minimum of 3k on certain sites such as SSSI but only after an acceptable design has been taken and agreed with the Operational North and Street lighting Manager.
+- 1. 3 working days for locations assessed as traffic signals, vulnerable, CCTV sensitive, traffic calming, traffic sensitive or (speed) illuminated traffic signs - 2.
+10 working days for all other locations and faults - 3.
+Units owned by the Council but subjected to mains supply faults (i.e. those not the responsibility of the Council) are governed by Office of Gas, Electricity and Electrical Markets (OFGEM) standards but will be reported to the Direct Network Operator (DNO) within 10 working days of inspection - 5.7 This information along with reports made directly by members of the public to the street lighting section is entered into the street lighting management information system (Mayrise) and actioned accordingly. - 5.8 All installations within Flintshire shall adopt a white light (low energy) approach (where practical) and shall incorporate a dimming arrangement by 30% from 2200 hrs to 0600 hrs each day, less locations assessed to be outside of this for illumination purposes such as key CCTV locations etc. These levels shall be set at 4k colour rendering with a view to potentially lower levels up to a minimum of 3.2k on certain sites such as SSSI but only after an acceptable design has been taken and agreed with the Operational North and Street Lighting Manager.

-Exceptions will be in agreement with the Operational Area Manager (North and Street Lighting).
+Exceptions will be, but all in agreement with the Operational North and Street Lighting Manager.

 - Known accident sites

 - CCTV Sites

 - Sites where dimming the lighting results in the lighting level falling below the level specified in the guidance notes for roads of that category between those hours

-- 5.9 Part night installations can be installed at the following:
+- 5.9 Part night installations can be installed at the following

-- Residential estates
+- Residential Estates

 - On rural and non-residential 'A' roads

 - On rural and non-residential strategic routes

-- On industrial estates